Codium-ai/pr-agent/docs/docs/installation/gitlab.md

 ## Run as a GitLab Pipeline
-You can use a pre-built Action Docker image to run PR-Agent as a GitLab pipeline.
-This is a simple way to get started with PR-Agent without setting up your own server.
+You can use a pre-built Action Docker image to run Qodo Merge as a GitLab pipeline.
+This is a simple way to get started with Qodo Merge without setting up your own server.

 (1) Add the following file to your repository under `.gitlab-ci.yml`:
 ```yaml